interledger/rfcs/0029-stream/0029-stream.md

 STREAM packets are completely encrypted so endpoints must try to decrypt and parse them to determine whether a given packet was sent by the other endpoint of a connection.
 Incoming Prepare packets whose data cannot be decrypted with the expected shared secret MUST be rejected with `F06: Unexpected Payment` errors.

 ### 4.3.
-Client Address Communication and Connection Migration

-When a client connects to a server, they MUST communicate their ILP address to the server using a `ConnectionNewAddress` frame.

-Either endpoint MAY change their ILP address at any point during a connection by sending a `ConnectionNewAddress` frame.
-To ensure the new address is received and acknowledged, implementations MAY choose to send these frames only in ILP Prepare packets.

-Implementations SHOULD wait for a valid response (encrypted with the same shared secret) from the new address to validate the new path.
-STREAM uses the authenticated request/response packets in lieu of [QUIC's explicit Path Validation](https://quicwg.github.io/base-drafts/draft-ietf-quic-transport.html#rfc.section.6.7).
-Implementations SHOULD refrain from sending large numbers of packets or large amounts of data to a new ILP address before validating the path to avoid being tricked into participating in a Denial of Service (DoS) attack on a third-party endpoint.
+Connection Details

 #### 4.3.1.
+Client Address Communication

+When a client connects to a server, the client MAY communicate its ILP Address to the server using a  `ConnectionNewAddress` frame.
+This allows the client to function as a receiver on the Connection.
+Without this frame, a server would not have a destination address to send packets to a client.

+If the server is capable of sending ILP Prepare packets and the client is capable of receiving ILP Prepare packets, the `ConnectionNewAddress` frame enables bi-directional money and data flows.
+However, the frame is OPTIONAL because clients may not be capable of receiving ILP Prepare packets.
+For example, a client using a request-response protocol like HTTP to send ILP packets doesn't have a persistent connection for receiving ILP Prepare packets.

+#### 4.3.2.
+Connection Migration

+If an endpoint supports receiving, then the endpoint MAY change its ILP Address at any point during a connection by sending a `ConnectionNewAddress` frame.
+To ensure the new address is received and acknowledged, implementations MAY choose to send these frames only in ILP Prepare packets, although certain connections may not support this (e.g., a receiver emitting this frame to a non-receiving sender will only be able to propagate this frame in an ILP Fulfill or ILP Reject respone packet).

+Senders encountering this frame SHOULD wait for a separate, valid request/response (encrypted with the same shared secret) from the new address to validate the new path.
+STREAM relies upon this authenticated request/response packet flow in lieu of [QUIC's explicit Path Validation](https://quicwg.github.io/base-drafts/draft-ietf-quic-transport.html#rfc.section.6.7), so implementations SHOULD refrain from sending large numbers of packets or large amounts of data to a new ILP address before validating the path.
+For example, this might help avoid being tricked into participating in a Denial of Service (DoS) attack on a third-party endpoint.

+#### 4.3.3.
 Connection Asset Details

-Each endpoint MAY expose their asset details by sending a `ConnectionAssetDetails` frame.
-This frame is optional because some use-cases do not require it.
+Either endpoint MAY expose its asset details by sending a `ConnectionAssetDetails` frame in a STREAM packet.

-Asset details exposed by this frame MUST not change during the lifetime of a Connection.
+Asset details, whether exposed by this frame or obtained by a higher-layer protocol, MUST not change during the lifetime of a Connection.
+Therefore, if a receiver receives a `ConnectionAssetDetails` frame that contradicts existing asset details, then the receiver SHOULD close the connection because it would be ambiguous which asset details are authoritative.

+While this frame is OPTIONAL, each endpoint SHOULD emit this frame when possible.
+For example, senders need the recipient to share asset details in order to enforce minimum exchange rates.
+Refer to [Section 3.4 (Exchange Rates)](#34-exchange-rates) for more information.

 ### 4.4.
 Streams